This Herman Miller face mask is designed to fight modern slavery

 Architects Shohei Yoshida, principal of Shohei Yoshida + Associates (sy+a), and Peter Miller, founding partner of Palette Architecture, designed the face mask in collaboration with Grace Farms.
 Herman Miller and Design Within Reach (which was acquired by Herman Miller in 2014) are the exclusive retailers of the product.

 Yoshida and Miller drew inspiration from their previous work with the foundation: the River building at the Grace Farms Foundation in Connecticut.
-Yoshida and Miller were the creative leads on the building, which Yoshida’s former firm, SANAA, designed.
+Yoshida and Miller were the day-to-day project architects on the building through their previous firms, SANAA and Handel Architects.
 The building’s hillside walkways have a sweeping metal roof which Miller says “creates a liminal space between an artifact or an object and nature.
 At some points it looks like an object and at other points it looks like nature because it’s reflecting the surroundings.
 We wanted to do a mask that had that same quality.”

 To mimic the shine of the sun’s reflection off the building’s metal roof, the upper half of the mask uses a glinting silver ion thread that reflects the sun, giving off a soft luminescence (it also has antibacterial qualities).
 The mask has a gradient weave so it transitions into a non-reflective polyester thread toward the lower half of the mask.
 The mask gives off a different light quality and reflectivity depending on the environment it’s in, according to Miller.
 When the wearer is outside in natural light, the upper part of the mask reflects the environment; in an interior environment with artificial light, the mask takes on a darker quality.